RicoJia/ricojia.github.io/_posts/2017/2017-01-20-positive-definiteness-cholesky-decomp.markdown

 layout: post
 title: Math - Positive Definiteness and Cholesky Decomposition
 date: '2017-01-20 13:19'
-excerpt: "A matrix is positive definite, if it always sees the glass as half full.
+excerpt: A matrix is positive definite, if it always sees the glass as half full.
 But why does the matrix still go to therapy?
-To break down its issues with Cholesky decomposition".
+To break down its issues with Cholesky decomposition.
 Just Joking.
 comments: true
 ---